tobyvg/local_POD_overlap.jl/README.md

 ## How to run

-The Tutorial.ipynb can be run using Jupyter Notebook.
-Corresponding paper can be found at [here](https://arxiv.org/abs/2409.08793v1).
+The Experiments.ipynb file can be run using Jupyter Notebook.
+This file reproduces the results presented in the paper, which can be found [here](https://arxiv.org/abs/2409.08793v1).